Denys Rudyi - Fotolia

 The supplier offerings discussed here tend to fall into the category of infrastructure, but we should remember that application-based data portability can also be used.

-NoSQL platforms like MongoDB offer data mirroring between cloud instances.
+NoSQL platforms such as MongoDB offer data mirroring between cloud instances.
 Replication can also be managed with traditional databases.
-Google recently introduced Spanner, a global distributed SQL database that can be accessed from any Spanner-enabled GCP presence that allows customers to build distributed applications without having to think about the issues of structured data portability.
+Google recently introduced Spanner, a global distributed SQL database that can be accessed from any Spanner-enabled Google Cloud Platform presence that allows customers to build distributed applications without having to think about the issues of structured data portability.

-What these solutions show is that today we see a patchwork of solution offerings that address specific application requirements or issues.
+What these solutions show is that today we see a patchwork of products that address specific application requirements or issues.

 We haven’t yet seen the emergence of a single “data plane” to address many of the issues discussed in this article.
 Fierce competition means this kind of solution won’t come from the cloud provider, so users will have to continue to be responsible for managing their own data assets.